 Are you a member yet?
 Membership is open to all and is the first step towards accreditation.

-This information provides guidance for therapists who are both provisionally and fully accredited as well as those intending to apply for Reinstatement.
+This information provides guidance for Accredited therapists, as well as those intending to apply for Reinstatement.

 You should be receiving regular CBT supervision appropriate to your case-load and level of expertise.
 For a full-time clinical practice, this should be a minimum of one-and-a-half hours per month of individual supervision.
 This can be an average, providing the contact is regular.

-It isn't a requirement, but we advise that newly-trained practitioners have a higher frequency and duration of supervision than experienced colleagues.
+It isn't a requirement, but we advise that newly-trained therapists have a higher frequency and duration of supervision than experienced colleagues.